lakshya-asu/From-Words-to-Waypoints-Robot-Demo/README.md

     <img src="doc/grapheqa.gif">
 </div>

-Please cite using the following if you find GraphEQA relevant or useful for your research.
+If you find GraphEQA relevant or useful for your research, please use the following citation:

 ```bibtex
 @misc{saxena2024grapheqausing3dsemantic,